Krokodyl/satebos-wordgame/README.md

 - **bsnes-plus**

 Requirement: [BS-X BIOS (English) - No DRM - 2016 v1.3](https://project.satellaview.org/downloads.htm) \
-**Make sure to turn on the option "Get BS-X date and time from local time"**
+**Make sure to turn on the option "Get BS-X date and time from local time"** \
+(It should be on by default in snes9x)

 I couldn't make the game work on:
 - no$sns